 Lois Patterson shares her experience of how she came to Canada in 1962 via the West Indian Domestic Scheme, in “Migrations,” the fourth episode of the CBC docuseries Black Life: Untold Stories.

 About the Author

 Tihana Radojcic moved to Calgary from her Croatian hometown of Zagreb in 2014 as a temporary foreign worker.
 She is a human rights activist and a freelance writer.
-She currently works as an interim manager at Immigrant Services Calgary.
+She currently works as a manager at Immigrant Services Calgary.